Reading is one of many passions Victoria has. She is always one of the first people her friends ask when in need of a good book!

 I could talk for days about why I love this novel so much, but here is the simplified version of it.

 The author uses hints of visual cues to connect the story, but that is virtually it.
-Things like Lira's hair being a fairly read and dressing our favorite Elain in clothes similar to that of Prince Eric's.
-These things make the visualization process of reading in my opinion that much more real.
+Things like Lira's hair being fairly red, and dressing our favorite Elain in clothes similar to that of Prince Eric's.
+In my opinion, these things make the visualization process of reading that much more real.

 What I really loved about all the character development in this novel is how the characters see in the beginning what better versions of themselves they would like to be, but are unsure of how to achieve it.
 They feel there is little choice they have in their own lives, gradually learning the complete opposite.

-Witty Characters: All the characters of this novel have strong engaging personality's that are hard not to fall in love with.
+Witty Characters: All the characters of this novel have strong, engaging personalities that are hard not to fall in love with.
 Honestly, there was more than one occasion while reading "To Kill A Kingdom" that I laughed out loud.

 I don't have a single complaint about this novel, and it honestly hit every marker for me as a reader.
-Reading "To Kill A Kingdom" by Alexandra Christo to me was like watching a live action Disney film, but better!
+For me, reading "To Kill A Kingdom" by Alexandra Christo was like watching a live action Disney film, but better!
 There was just the right amount of romance, brutality, and comedic banter—it's the perfect young adult fantasy in my opinion.